carson-young/carson-young.github.io/README.md

 - **World Map** (`/src/components/world-map.tsx`): A map of my travels, built with react-simple-maps.
 It highlights the countries I've visited and gives you a little tooltip on hover.

-- **Hong Kong Map** (`/src/components/hong-kong-map.tsx`): A more personal map of my favorite spots in my home city, built with react-leaflet.
+- **Travel Highlights Map** (`/src/components/hong-kong-map.tsx`): A more personal map of my favorite travel spots, built with react-leaflet.
 I've added custom markers for my go-to nature and urban spots.

 ### Dynamic & UI Features: